dice-group/Ontolearn/docs/usage/03_ontologies.md

 onto.object_properties_in_signature()
 ```

-For more methods, refer to the [OWLOntology](owlapy.model.OWLOntology) documentation.
+For more methods, refer to the [OWLOntology](owlapy.model.OWLOntology) class documentation.

 ----------------------------------------------------------------------------